Catering for the Changing Tastes Around the World

-However, while the economic climate is one thing, Mellis believes the biggest challenge facing the industry right now is something far more prosaic.
-"Our biggest challenge has been communication," he admits.
-"Because the market is so pulverised and operators don't follow any specific communication channel exclusively, it is a real challenge to talk to our target food service market.
-That's why we must develop multiple forms of communication in search of our customers.
-Then of course there is also the challenge of operating in an emerging market environment, where the economy is not particularly strong, there is a high unemployment rate, volatile currency and social inequality."
+While the economic climate is one thing, Mellis believes the biggest challenge facing the industry right now is something far more prosaic.
+“Our biggest challenge has been communication,” he admits.
+“Because the market is so oversaturated and operators don’t follow any specific communication channel exclusively, it is a real challenge to talk to our target food service market.
+That’s why we must develop multiple forms of communication in search of our customers.
+Then of course there is also the challenge of operating in the developing market environment of South Africa, where the economy is not particularly strong, there is a high unemployment rate, volatile currency and social inequality.”

 In the face of these diverse challenges, the most important thing is for Unilever Food Solutions to have a team with the skills and experience to deliver the very best.
 For Mellis, ensuring the business has the best talent is an absolute priority.
 “We make sure we have the best people by attracting the best talents, developing them and making sure they stay with us.
 The care we take in creating a great work environment has been recognised.
 In 2013, Unilever was elected best employer to work for, which obviously helps tremendously in finding people who are willing to work for us.
 We also have probably one of the best development programmes in the market, which includes real global exposure and local training that ranges from market insights to leadership behaviour, as well as on the job coaching/mentoring.”